Athletics at the 1900 Summer Olympics – Men's 100 metres: First round

 In the first round, there were six heats.
 The top two runners in each advanced to the semifinals.

 Heat 1

 Duffey was a metre ahead of Moloney at the finish.

 Heat 2

-Tewksbury won this heat by six inches.
+Tewksbury beat McClain by six inches, with Koppán far back in third being eliminated.

 Heat 3

 The fastest of the preliminary heats featured two of the eventual medallists; Jarvis won by a metre and equalled the world record.

 Heat 4

-Leiblee won this heat by half a yard.
+Leiblee beat Doerry by a yard.

 Heat 5

-The fifth heat was the only one that was not won by an American runner; Pritchard beat Minahan by half a yard.
+The fifth heat was the only one that was not won by an American, with Pritchard beating Minahan by half a yard.

 Heat 6

-In an all-American heat, Burroughs defeated Boardman by about a metre, with Slack in third to become the only American runner to be eliminated in the first round.
+In an all-American heat, Burroughs defeated Boardman by a yard; Slack, in third, was the only American to be eliminated in the first round.

 Semifinals

 There were three semifinals, each with four runners.
 The top runner in each of the semifinals advanced to the final, while the second and third place runners competed in the repechage.
 The winner of the six-runner repechage advanced to the final as well.